Illumina/strelka/docs/developerGuide/README.md

 ## IDE support

-Strelka includes little support for any specific IDE except as made available by cmake generators, and the maintenance of a partial windows build capability for Visual Studio users.
+Little support for any specific IDE is provided, except as made available by cmake generators.
 IDE-specific configuration files maintained in the project are described below.

 ### Clion